-- 2023 Regular Legislative Session Updates

-- There were several resolutions in the legislative session that were related to people with disabilities and actions for OCDD to study.
-One item was a resolution that will end in a report to the Legislature around Support Coordinator Agency compensation.
-We also have a group working on a report looking at tools we use to set rates for people with I/DD who live in Intermediate Care Facilities.
+- OCDD developed and implemented process documents related to family as paid caregiver and self-direction employer attestation forms and videos. - OCDD added incontinence products as a service in the Residential Options Waiver and New Opportunities Waiver this fall. - The Children's Choice Waiver 5 year renewal was submitted to the Centers for Medicare and Medicaid (CMS) on 12/15/2023, with an effective date of 7/1/2024. - 2023 Regular Legislative Session Updates - There were several resolutions in the legislative session that were related to people with disabilities and actions for OCDD to study.
+One item was a resolution that will end in a report to the Legislature around support coordinator agency compensation.
+OCDD also has a group working on a report looking at tools we use to set rates for people with I/DD who live in intermediate care facilities.
 We will submit both reports to the Legislature in February.

-- American Rescue Plan of 2021 (ARPA)
+• American Rescue Plan of 2021 (ARPA)